 Other options are painting the floor, installing linoleum or vinyl, or putting in a rubber mat.

 Step #19 Install Roosting Bars

 Chickens LOVE roosting bars.
 They start using them at a very young age and they’ll continue using them as they grow into full-sized chickens.
-We built in several levels of roost bars in the chicken coop and they started using them right away.
+We built several levels of roost bars in the chicken coop, and they started using them immediately.

 You can also build roosting bars for the chicken run.
 Your chickens will enjoy them!